 The International Conference on High Performance Computing & Simulation

-The deadline for submitting the camera-ready version paper + Copyright form + Bio is May 11, 2017.
+The deadline for submitting the camera-ready version paper + Copyright form + Bio for all tracks is May 15, 2018.
+For main track, it is May 21, 2018.
 Please try to submit them earlier than this date as much as possible to avoid any last minute issues.

 Once you upload your paper to the system the first time, you may use your login info and the Upload link to upload any revised or newer version of your manuscript.